Kapilvastu Municipality

-On March 10, 2017, the Government of Nepal restructured the local level bodies into 753 new local level structures.
+On March 10, 2017, the Government of Nepal restructured the local-level bodies into 753 new local level structures.

 The previous Taulihawa Municipality with Dharampaniya, Dohani, Jahadi, Nigalihawa and Sauraha VDCs were merged to form Kapilvastu Municipality.
-Now total area of the municipality is 136.91 km2 and total population is 76,394.
+Now the total area of the municipality is 136.91 km2 and the total population is 76,394.
 The municipality is now divided into 12 wards.